9- Rural Driving

-Rural (country) driving: Nearly twice as many fatal crashes happen on rural roads compared to urban roads.
+Rural (country) driving: Nearly twice as many fatal crashes happen on rural roads than on urban roads.
 Road surfaces can vary greatly from paved to dirt or loose gravel.
 Shoulders, if any, may be narrow.
-Night driving without street lights make it difficult to see.
+Night driving without street lights makes it difficult to see.
 Here it’s important to remember Idaho’s “Basic Rule” when it comes to speed: You can only drive the speed limit if conditions are ideal.

 Rural intersections: At higher speeds a driver can easily miss a stop sign.
 Last second reactions at higher speeds can result in loss of control and a crash.

 Animals: If unable to stop for an animal crossing the road, do NOT swerve – swerving makes it hard to keep control.
 The most serious crashes happen when drivers swerve into oncoming traffic or roll into a ditch.
 It’s important to constantly look ahead to avoid something that may appear in your path.
 If you see an animal, slow down and prepare to stop.
 Always be on the lookout, especially at sunrise and sunset.